Drougnov/meme-generator/README.md

 This is a tutorial project of [freeCodeCamp ft Scrimba's React tutorial course](https://youtu.be/bMknfKXIFA8).

-This project teaches(especially) you how to:
+## This project teaches you how to:

--how to handle data with useState and show them in UI
+-handle data with useState and show them in UI

--how to use input in React
+-use input in React

 ## Live Site URL